hazeez/study/docs/statistics/Hypothesis_Testing_01.md

   \mathbf{H}_\mathbf{1}: Resolution\space period > 5 days
 $$

-#### Let's see how we can prove / contradict the above hypothesis
+#### Let's see how we can prove the alternate hypothesis

 **Example 1**

-To check the internet speed, I visit speedtest.net from my home computer and measure the speed.
+To check the internet speed, I visit [Speed Test](speedtest.net) from my home computer and measure the speed.
 I do this 'n' number of times and find that the mean speed is around 100 Mbps.

-So we reject the null hypothesis and accept the alternate hypothesis.
+So we reject the null hypothesis and accept the alternate hypothesis - which is the internet speed is less than 150 Mbps

 **Example 2**